Finding Alcohol and Other Drug Services

-There are many low cost, accessible treatment services for people using alcohol and other drugs.
+Victorians can access a range of different alcohol and other drug treatment services.
 This page explains the different types of treatment options available to your family member and how to 'navigate the system' to find services in your local area.

 There are many different types of alcohol and other drug treatment services.
 Most of these services are funded by the State and Federal Government and provided at no cost to you.
-In most cases, you don’t need a GP referral to access the service.
+In most cases, you don’t need a GP referral or Medicare card to access the service.

 Not all treatment options will suit every person, and someone might need different types of treatment at different stages in their recovery.
 It’s important to discuss the treatment options which will be right for you and your family.
 You can call your local intake service to talk through the different options and answer any questions you might have about treatment services for you or your family member.